 How Does a Virtual Private Server Work?

-A VPS mimics the experience of having a dedicated server even if you’re still sharing a physical server with other users.
+A VPS mimics the experience of having a dedicated server even if you still share a physical server with other users.
 To work, a web hosting provider installs a virtual layer over your operating system (OS).
-That way, the server can be effectively separated into compartments with virtual walls.
-This virtual layer would let each user have his/her own OS and software, making the server private.
-That means that the site stays inside a secure container with access to disk space, memory, and central processing unit (CPU) cores.
+That way, the server is effectively separated into compartments with virtual walls.
+This virtual layer lets each user have his/her own OS and software, making the server private.
+That means the site stays inside a secure container with access to disk space, memory, and central processing unit (CPU) cores.

 What Are the Pros of Using a Virtual Private Server?

-Like a luxury apartment, using a VPS comes with a host of advantages that include:
+Like a luxury apartment, using a VPS comes with a host of advantages that include the ones below.

 VPS hosting can be a cost-effective option for those who need more than just a shared server.
 It allows users to have access to a dedicated server without spending on a physical server.